WELCOME TO FROSTLINE DAYLILIES

 season, occasional REBLOOMER)

-like a daylily that really demands attention from across the garden, may we
+you like a daylily that really demands attention from across the garden,

 Deck?
 Here there are several